 Since low infecting doses tend to cause only asymptomatic infection [5, 33] clinical manifestations may be associated with either larger meals or highly contaminated food items.

-Preexisting conditions are associated with clinical manifestations of hepatitis E. Acute hepatitis E may develop as acute on chronic liver disease with high fatality rates [15].
+Preexisting conditions are associated with clinical manifestations of hepatitis E. Acute hepatitis E may develop as acute-on-chronic liver disease with high fatality rates [15].
 Diabetes mellitus may slow-down liver regeneration and may cause considerable immunosuppression [34].
 We found more chronic conditions in hepatitis E patients compared to hepatitis A which may explain the higher prevalence of severe clinical courses and a higher fatality of hepatitis E irrespective of age and gender.

 Generally, hepatitis E is mild enough needing only supportive treatment.
 Severe, immunocompromised patients and patients with acute-on-chronic liver disease are candidates for etiologic treatment with ribavirin and PEGylated interferon-alpha, with expected favorable results [5, 35].